shupx/swarm_ros_bridge/README.md

 A lightweight middle interface ROS package mainly based on [ZeroMQ](https://zeromq.org).
 It enables the specified ROS messages transmission among swarm robots through socket communication.
 The purpose of this package is to replace the traditional way of [running ROS across multiple machines in ROS1](https://wiki.ros.org/ROS/Tutorials/MultipleMachines), which has some drawbacks under swarm robots situation.

-A example of two ROS robots communicating with each other through swarm_ros_bridge is shown below:
+An example of two ROS robots communicating with each other through swarm_ros_bridge is shown below:

 ![framework](pictures/swarm_ros_bridge_framework.png)